Art and Craft Workshops at Wiawaka 2025

 Instructor: Diane Swanson

-Painting architecture and landscape scenes in watercolor can seem intimidating, but it doesn't have to be.
-Creating a dynamic composition with a preliminary sketch is key, along with striking a balance between controlling the medium while allowing the paint to do what it wants to do.
+Painting in watercolor can seem intimidating for many artists, but it doesn't have to be.
+Striking a balance between controlling the medium while allowing the paint to do what it wants to do is key to creating watercolor paintings.
 Watercolor artist Diane Swanson will offer a few ways and techniques to help participants work towards that balance in a relaxed easy setting.

-Participants will practice watercolor technique demonstrated by Diane, to learn some of the magic of the medium, then will apply these techniques in creating their own watercolor painting, inspired by Wiawaka's varied architectural elements harmoniously set in nature.
+Participants will practice watercolor technique demonstrated by Diane, to learn some of the magic of the medium, then will apply these techniques in creating their own watercolor painting of a summer lake scene from a provided photo reference.
 Diane will work with each artist through the process, with tips on how to handle composition, color and brushwork.

 Patrice has been part of the Adirondack art community for over 25 years.
 She studied art and art history and has worked as a photographer, calligrapher, sign painter, and a teaching artist.
 She was part of the staff at Lower Adirondack Regional Arts Council, later organized community art events, and was a board member of the Lake George Arts Project.
 Throughout her career she has taught art to all ages.
-Presently Patrice is the teaching artist at the World Awareness Children’s Museum.
-Many of her 2-hour classes are inspired by art of the masters.
+Presently Patrice is the teaching artist at the World Awareness Children’s Museum in Glens Falls.
+Many of her 2-hour classes are inspired by the art of the masters.

 2:00pm-4:00pm